 Subproperty of: E7 Activity.
 P14 carried out by (performed): E39 Actor

-Scope note: This property identifies the E39 Actor or Actors who surrender custody of an instance of E18
+Scope note: This property identifies the E39 Actor or Actors who surrender custody of an instance of E18 involuntarily - through accident, loss or theft.

 Physical Thing in an E10 Transfer of Custody activity.